Enoxolone

 Enoxolone (INN, BAN; also known as glycyrrhetinic acid or glycyrrhetic acid) is a pentacyclic triterpenoid derivative of the beta-amyrin type obtained from the hydrolysis of glycyrrhizic acid, which was obtained from the herb liquorice.

-It is used in flavoring and it masks the bitter taste of drugs like aloe and quinine.
-It is effective in the treatment of peptic ulcer and also has expectorant (antitussive) properties.
+The substance has a sweet taste, so it is used in flavoring to mask the bitter taste of drugs like aloe and quinine.
+It may have some anti-inflammatory activities.
+One of its metabolites is responsible for the blood pressure-increasing effect of liquorice.

+Medical uses

+Oral topical

+In Turkey, enoxolone is used in an "Anzibel" lozenge in combination with benzocaine (a local anesthetic) and chlorhexidine hydrochloride (an antibacterial).

+It is found in an over-the-counter "Arthrodont" toothpaste.
+Evidence for the ingredient's usefulness for plaque and gingivitis is lacking.

+Skin topical

+In Japan, enoxolone is an active ingredient in the Salonpas brand of pain relief patch.

+It is also used in the Singaporean "Vetic" cream.
+In the United States, it is found in PruClair, a "precription medical device" indicated for generic dermatoses.

+Possible other uses

+Enoxolone is effective in the treatment of peptic ulcer and also has expectorant (antitussive) properties.
 It has some additional pharmacological properties with possible antiviral, antifungal, antiprotozoal, and antibacterial activities.

 Mechanism of action

+Anti-inflammatory

-Glycyrrhetinic acid inhibits the enzymes (15-hydroxyprostaglandin dehydrogenase and delta-13-prostaglandin) that metabolize the prostaglandins PGE-2 and PGF-2α to their respective, inactive 15-keto-13,14-dihydro metabolites.
+Glycyrrhetinic acid inhibits the enzymes (15-hydroxyprostaglandin dehydrogenase and delta-13-prostaglandin reductase) that metabolize the prostaglandins PGE-2 and PGF-2α to their respective, inactive 15-keto-13,14-dihydro metabolites.
 This increases prostaglandins in the digestive system.
 Prostaglandins inhibit gastric secretion, stimulate pancreatic secretion and mucous secretion in the intestines, and markedly increase intestinal motility.
 They also cause cell proliferation in the stomach.
 The effect on gastric acid secretion, and promotion of mucous secretion and cell proliferation shows why licorice has potential in treating peptic ulcers.

-Licorice should not be taken during pregnancy, because PGF-2α stimulates activity of the uterus during pregnancy and can cause abortion.
+Excessive consumption of glycyrrhetinic acid can cause a significant rise in blood pressure.
+Liquorice root should not be consumed during pregnancy.

 The structure of glycyrrhetinic acid is similar to that of cortisone.
 Both molecules are flat and similar at positions 3 and 11.
-This might be the basis for licorice's anti-inflammatory action.
+This might be the basis for liquorice's anti-inflammatory action.

+Hypertensive

 3-β-D-(Monoglucuronyl)-18-β-glycyrrhetinic acid, a metabolite of glycyrrhetinic acid, inhibits the conversion of 'active' cortisol to 'inactive' cortisone in the kidneys.
 This occurs via inhibition of the enzyme 11-β-hydroxysteroid dehydrogenase.
 As a result, cortisol levels become high within the collecting duct of the kidney.
 Cortisol has intrinsic mineralocorticoid properties (that is, it acts like aldosterone and increases sodium reabsorption) that work on ENaC channels in the collecting duct.
 Hypertension develops due to this mechanism of sodium retention.
 People often have high blood pressure with a low renin and low aldosterone blood level.
 The increased amounts of cortisol binds to the unprotected, nonspecific mineralocorticoid receptors and induce sodium and fluid retention, hypokalaemia, high blood pressure, and inhibition of the renin-angiotensin-aldosterone system.
 Therefore, licorice should not be given to patients with a known history of hypertension in doses sufficient to inhibit 11-β-hydroxysteroid dehydrogenase.